Be the first user to complete this post

 Beginner

-Objective: Given a array of unsorted numbers, check if all the numbers in the array are consecutive numbers.
+Objective: Given an array of unsorted numbers, check if all the numbers are consecutive.

 Examples: